mariohealth/v0/backend/mario-health-data-pipeline/data_prompts/markets_mountain_west.md

 Before finalizing, confirm:

+1. ✅ Phoenix metro has been split into at least 4 markets (Central, East Valley, West Valley, North/South)
+2. ✅ Tucson is a separate market from Phoenix (120 miles, 2-hour drive)
+3. ✅ Flagstaff is a separate market from Phoenix (140 miles, mountain barrier)
-1. ✅ Denver Front Range has been split into at least 3 markets (Denver, Boulder, Fort Collins, Colorado Springs)
+4. ✅ Denver Front Range has been split into at least 3 markets (Denver, Boulder, Fort Collins, Colorado Springs)
-2. ✅ Salt Lake City / Wasatch Front has been evaluated for split (FrontRunner may or may not integrate)
+5. ✅ Salt Lake City / Wasatch Front has been evaluated for split (FrontRunner may or may not integrate)
-3. ✅ Las Vegas and Reno are separate markets (450 miles apart, zero integration)
+6. ✅ Las Vegas and Reno are separate markets (450 miles apart, zero integration)
-4. ✅ Mountain barriers properly reflected (Western Slope CO, Park City UT, etc.)
+7. ✅ Mountain barriers properly reflected (Western Slope CO, Park City UT, Mogollon Rim AZ)
-5. ✅ Transit does NOT collapse markets except possibly Wasatch Front UTA
+8. ✅ Transit does NOT collapse markets (Valley Metro in Phoenix, RTD in Denver, UTA except possibly Wasatch Front)
-6. ✅ Frontier states (MT, WY) have appropriate regional hub count (not over-consolidated)
+9. ✅ Frontier states (MT, WY) have appropriate regional hub count (not over-consolidated)
-7. ✅ Distance barriers respected (200-400+ miles between hubs is common)
+10. ✅ Distance barriers respected (200-400+ miles between hubs is common)
-8. ✅ Ski resort markets recognized as legitimate (Vail, Aspen, Jackson, Park City)
+11. ✅ Ski resort markets recognized as legitimate (Vail, Aspen, Jackson, Park City)
-9. ✅ State borders are respected unless compelling integration exists
+12. ✅ State borders are respected unless compelling integration exists
-10. ✅ market_id follows national naming convention (STATE-CITY-QUALIFIER)
+13. ✅ market_id follows national naming convention (STATE-CITY-QUALIFIER)
+14. ✅ Arizona markets use AZ- prefix, not NV- or NM- or other states

 ---

 ## Critical Notes for This Region

+### Arizona Desert Sprawl Requires Splits
+Phoenix (5M metro) is too large and sprawling to be a single market:
+- 60+ mile east-west span from Goodyear to Scottsdale
+- 500+ square miles of development
+- I-10 congestion through central corridor
+- Summer heat reduces willingness for long drives
+- **Minimum: 4 markets required for Phoenix**

+### Phoenix vs Tucson vs Flagstaff: All Separate
+Despite being in same state:
+- Phoenix to Tucson: 120 miles, 2 hours, desert drive
+- Phoenix to Flagstaff: 140 miles, 2.5 hours, mountain climb
+- Tucson to Flagstaff: 250+ miles, 4+ hours
+- **All three are completely independent healthcare markets**

 ### Mountains Are Hard Barriers
 Unlike flat terrain where 100 miles = 90 minutes, mountain crossings are: